VAT in Poland

 - Import: Tax point occurs, as a general rule, at the time of importation (when the customs debt arises).

 - Vouchers: there are two types of vouchers: “single-purpose voucher” (SPV) and “multi-purpose voucher” (MPV).
 For SPV the place of supply of the goods or services to which the voucher relates and the VAT due on those goods or services are known at the time the voucher is issued and the tax point arises on transfer of the SPV.
 This is when the SPV is used as a means of payment, the supply of goods is made, and/or services are completed when an SPV is transferred.
 An MPV is a voucher other than a single-purpose voucher.
-A transfer of an MPV should be treated as being outside the scope of VAT.
+A transfer of an MPV should be treated as being outside the scope of VAT, while the payment in full or in part with an MPV for supplied goods or services is subject to VAT.